TTC communications channels

 In general people prefer to be able to select the level and topics of email (and other communications) they receive.
 There are a number of providers of quality free (advertising supported) email discussion lists, that not only provide a good service to subscribers, but provide additional web based features to list administrators and moderators.

-The club has had an excellent run with its existing Yahoo!Groups.
+The club has had an excellent run with its existing Yahoo!Groups, and is now transferring to Google Groups under its own domain name.
 Email provides a timely facility to notify club members of club activities, eg the weekly meeting speaker, or changes in trips, and can be targeted (by clubmember opt in) to their area of interest.
 It is an effective way of promoting participation in the club.
 Recommendations:

 - Continue with open services community based club vision